 Below are four key areas to focus on as you boost your mobile banking game.

-1. Mobile-Optimized Navigation
+1. Mobile Optimized Banking Navigation

-A mobile-optimized banking website is more than just a website that can be accessed by phone.
+A mobile optimized banking website is more than just a website that can be accessed by phone.
 The website must automatically adapt to mobile so that the interface is intuitive to a mobile visitor.
 Buttons should be enlarged for ease of clicking and stacked vertically, rather than next to each other, to better fit the phone screen.
 The user sign-in field should be front and center, as that is the most common destination.
 Make sure that information such as location addresses or phone numbers are clickable for easy mapping or calling.
-In general, minimalize the number of fields in the experience, as that can be laborious for a mobile user.
+In general, minimize the number of fields in the experience, as that can be laborious for a mobile user.
 There are short-cuts you can integrate, such as allowing customers to use the camera to capture their information (such as a license or passport) and thumb-print capabilities for authentication.
 When designing (or renovating) your mobile banking app, always bring it back to convenience, simplicity, and seamlessness.

 2. Online Account Opening